 The reason there are reviews that say "the GreenWorks glm801602 died totally after xxx time" is that when the controller fails, that's it.
 It must be replaced in order for the lawn mower to work again.
 Now the companies that make these controllers (like GreenWorks) to try to make lawn mowers as robust as possible, but as with all electronics, it either works for 20 years or it dies in 2 weeks.
 It just seems like there is no in between.
 If I have a choice, I will always choose brushless because they are just better period.
 Since this GreenWorks glm801602 lawn mower is warrantied for 4 years, I can hardly see a reason not to buy it.

-GreenWorks glm801602 and the blower which I purchased together has been just great.
+My experience with the GreenWorks glm801602 and the blower which I purchased together has been just great.
 They mow and blow just like my old gas powered tools.
 I'm never going back to gas!!

 Rating: 5/5